Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 VARNISH_VARNISH_PORT=6081
 ```

-* **Please note** ISLE endusers should only make edits or changes to the following lines:
+* **Please note** ISLE end users should only make edits or changes to the following lines:
   * VARNISH_MALLOC=256m - _you can increase this default setting as needed otherwise leave the default._

   * VARNISH_MAX_CONNECTIONS=300 - _you can increase this default setting as needed otherwise leave the default._